Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/dropdown.md

 controlled component.
 The parent is responsible for managing the opening/closing of the dropdown when using this prop.

-This means that you'll also have to update `opened` for these situations:
+This means that you'll also have to update `opened` to the value triggered by the `onToggle` prop.
--  to `true`: inside the Dropdown children instance (dropdown anchor).
-See example below.
--  to `false`: in response to the `onClose` callback being triggered.

 ```js
 import {Dropdown, ActionItem, OptionItem, SeparatorItem} from "@khanacademy/wonder-blocks-dropdown";